travelgateX/documentation-site/content/connectiontypesbuyers/legacy/hotel/How to guides/suppliers/overview.md

 weight = 1
 +++

-TravelgateX works like a switch connecting buyers to sellers and transforing the requests from TravelgateX's API to the sullers API.
-But, when the seller is who integrates into TravelgateX's API they will receive the same request the buyer sends, without any transformation.
-In other words, the seller will receive the same request the buyer sends.
+TravelgateX works like a switch connecting Buyers to Sellers and transforing the requests from TravelgateX's API to the Seller's API.
+But, when the Seller integrates into TravelgateX's API they will receive the same request the Buyer sends, without any transformation.
+In other words, the sSller will receive the same request the Buyer sends.

-The seller has to be able to receive requests for TravelgateX's API [methods](https://docs.travelgatex.com/legacy/hotel/methods/messages/).
+The Seller has to be able to receive requests for TravelgateX's API [methods](https://docs.travelgatex.com/legacy/hotel/methods/messages/).
 In every request there is a [configuration](/legacy/hotel/how-to-guides/suppliers/configuration/) element with the credential information.

 The connectivity will be by POST method, you can find more information at our [suppliers connectivity page](/legacy/hotel/how-to-guides/suppliers/connectivity/).